kakaroto/Beyond20/docs/features.md

   * Dice formulas are detected in items, spells, actions or custom actions, class features, racial traits or Feats
   * The dice formula is clickable in the D&D beyond side panel, as well as in the Roll20 chat text
   * The clickable dice can be disabled to not show in the D&D Beyond page or in the Roll20 text, separately
+* Character creatures and Monster pages also have clickable dice formulas

 ## Information sharing
 * Spell cards can be displayed in Roll20
   * Higher level casts will be detected and shown
 * Attack spells can also be displayed instead of rolled
+* Attack spells with material components will have the material printed
 * Equipment Items
 * Weapons can also be displayed instead of rolled
 * Actions and custom actions